Create VMs with KVM on Oracle Linux

 Output indicates the service is enabled and listening.

-4. Open a 2nd terminal on the lunabox Desktop and enter the following command to create a local port forward for Cockpit using ssh.
+3. Open another terminal on the Luna Desktop and enter the following command to create a local port forward for the Cockpit web console using SSH.

-6. Login as oracle user with password of oracle.
+5. Log in as the oracle user with the password of oracle.

 login